R1tualz/FullStack/README.md

 cd ../client && npm install

+In general, type "npm install" in every folder that cotains a file called "package.json"

 II.3 Ensure you have a stable internet connection.

 II.4 Important: Avoid double-clicking or rapidly clicking buttons — just wait for the action to complete.